 Managing Depression Among Residents

-This tells you the percent of residents demonstrating symptoms of depression.
+This is the percent of patients showing signs of depression.

 Appropriate Vaccine Usage

-This metric measures the percent of long-term care patients who have received the flu and pneumonia vaccines.
-Respiratory viruses can be very dangerous for nursing home residents, making these vaccines critical to patient health.
+This datapoint is a measure of the percent of long-term patients who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-This tells you the percent of residents who needed more assistance with activities of daily living over time.
+This metric is a measure of the percent of long-term residents who needed increased assistance with activities of daily living over time.
+ADL's include activities such as dressing and taking a bath.

 Ability to Keep Residents Mobile

-This is the percent of residents that were able to retain mobility over time.
-Preserving mobility is often a great sign for residents' health.
+This indicates the percentage of patients who were able to retain mobility over time.
+Optimizing mobility can be a great sign for residents' health.

 Short-term Care: Rehospitalizations

-In Arbors at Marietta, 16.29 Percentage of Residents Rehospitalized
+In Arbors at Marietta, 8.13% of Residents Rehospitalized

 Short-term Care: ER Visits